MyloCarson/blog/cknxpv4wt0ajyg1s11pvc4rvr.md

 As a self-taught developer who has worked with Javascript frameworks such as Angular, Nextjs, and Nuxt, I've struggled to decide whether to use SSR or CSR because they both have advantages and disadvantages.

-SSR was the de-facto way of designing apps in the early days of web creation.
-Simply put, you type a URL into your browser, the browser sends the request to the server, and the server returns a compiled/ready-to-view HTML page.
-After the browser is painted, an SSR application becomes interactive.
+In the early days of web development, SSR was the de-facto method of creating applications.
+Simply put, you type a URL into your browser, the browser sends the request to the server, and the server returns an HTML page that has been compiled and is ready to open.
+An SSR application becomes interactive after the browser has been painted.

 > A simple arrow Diagram